 - Because curcumin presents absorption challenges, certain specially formulated products may offer greater bioavailability

-So the quality of curcumin supplements is a very serious issue if you are considering using curcumin.
-You simply must be well-informed when choosing a supplement.
+So the quality of curcumin supplements is a very serious issue when choosing a curcumin supplement.

-I can tell you that I’ve spent about five years researching this phenomenal spice.
-And I truly believe that with all the astounding advances in supplementation technology being made today, that the high-quality bioavailability issue can be addressed.
+I spent about five years researching this phenomenal spice.
+With all the astounding advances in supplementation technology being made today, I am now convinced that the bioavailability issue can be addressed.

 Your Selection Checklist for a High-Quality Curcumin Supplement

 Here’s a comprehensive checklist with what I believe contains the most important criteria for selecting a high-quality curcumin supplement.

 - Utilizes advanced technology to enhance bioavailability – As I emphasized above, absorption is a considerable obstacle that needs to be addressed by innovative technology.
 This is probably the most important item to check for.

 - Delivers three curcuminoids found in turmeric – Curcumin is the principal curcuminoid (active ingredient) in turmeric.
 But there are also two more, demethylated curcuminoids (demethoxycurcumin and bisdemethoxycurcumin).

 - Avoids unnecessary fillers, additives, and risky excipients – It makes little sense to have questionable, unnecessary ingredients in the formula.

 - Is sourced from raw turmeric material containing at least 95% curcuminoids.